congdepeng/depeng-documents/201403/Effective Tools for increasing productivity.md

 # Effective Tools for increasing productivity

-I think tools is very important, especially for ITer.
+I think tools are very important for diary works, especially for ITer.
 Today I want to introduce some effective tools I used every day.

 ## Quick launcher
-Most of operations in using computer can be separated in 2 steps:
+Most operations in using computer can be split into 2 steps:

    1. find
    2. action